roryprimrose/Neovolve.Logging.Xunit/README.md

 ## Installation

-Run the following in the NuGet command line or visit the [NuGet package page](https://nuget.org/packages/Divergic.Logging.Xunit).
+Run the following in the NuGet command line or visit the [NuGet package page](https://nuget.org/packages/Neovolve.Logging.Xunit).

-`Install-Package Divergic.Logging.Xunit`
+`Install-Package Neovolve.Logging.Xunit`

 [Back to top][0]